Adilmunawar/adinox/README.md

 * **Platform 3 (e.g., Desktop - Windows, macOS, Linux):**
     1.  \[Link to download page or package manager instructions]
     2. Step-by-step instructions.
-* **Building from Source:** (If applicable)
-    1. Instructions for cloning the repository.
-    2. Instructions for installing dependencies.
-    3. Instructions for building the application.

 ## Usage